Hiking the Stunning Vereda da Ponta de São Lourenço (PR8) in Madeira

 Gorgeous views of the Dragon's Tail hike in Madeira.

-It’s easy to get to and absolutely stunning so lots of tourists and guided tours make their way to Ponta de São Lourenço on the daily.
+One thing to know about the Dragon’s Tail is that it’s one of Madeira’s most popular hikes.
+It’s easy to get to and absolutely stunning, so lots of tourists and guided tours make their way to Ponta de São Lourenço on the daily.

-Especially during the summer months when it gets crazy busy so if you can go earlier in the day and on a weekday you’ll find more room to yourself on the trail.
+Especially during the summer months, when it gets crazy busy, so if you can go earlier in the day and on a weekday, you’ll find more room to yourself on the trail.

 You may also like…